Skip to content | Accessibility Information

 4 years (with placement year and/or overseas study)

-This course combines the study of art history, focusing on developments since the nineteenth century, with the essential practical skills and critical perspectives needed by the contemporary curator.
-And Manchester School of Art school provides a distinctive, vibrant environment in which to consider art’s historical development and its relationship to society.
+BA (Hons) Art History and Curating combines the study of art history, focusing on developments since the nineteenth century, with the essential practical skills and critical perspectives needed by the contemporary curator.
+And Manchester School of Art provides a distinctive, vibrant environment in which to consider art’s historical development and its relationship to society.

 The course shares much of its teaching with BA (Hons) Fine Art and Art History, and students from the two courses collaborate on projects and exhibition-making.
 It is taught by a multidisciplinary team of practising artists, art historians, curators and theorists.